Jo Whiley: The Jo Whiley Show on BBC Radio 1

-From February 1997, Whiley had a weekday lunchtime show, called The Jo Whiley Show and later The Lunchtime Social.
+From February 1997, Whiley had a weekday lunchtime show called The Jo Whiley Show and later The Lunchtime Social.
 This included elements of the evening show, such as tour dates and occasional live 'sessions' at Maida Vale Studios while working within the restrictions of Radio 1's daytime schedule.
 When Simon Mayo left BBC Radio 1 for BBC Radio 5 Live and BBC Radio 2 in February 2001, Whiley's show was moved to a mid-morning slot.

 In July 2008, The Jo Whiley Show was fined £75,000 for misleading listeners for an incident involving a member of BBC staff posing as a member of the public taking part in a competition.
 The BBC claim Whiley herself was unaware of the deception at the time of its broadcast.

 Jo Whiley's weekday show ended broadcasting in September 2009 as part of a major shake-up of Radio 1's weekday schedule.
 The shake-up saw Greg James move to the afternoon slot (was occupied by Edith Bowman) and Fearne Cotton move to Whiley's slot.
 Her final weekday programme took place on 18 September 2009.

-Following weekdays, the Jo Whiley Show was moved to weekends between 1pm to 4pm.
+The Jo Whiley Show subsequently moved to weekends, airing from 1pm to 4pm.
 As with her former weekday show, it still featured Live Lounge performances from visiting artists, as well as three new features: Jo's Road Trip, Top of the Shops, and SpellStar.
 Her last show on BBC Radio 1 was on 27 March 2011.